You are listening to the Sean Hannity Radio Show Podcast.

 Well, we don't know what's on those hard drives, but we know that he tried to hide whatever it was.

-We know that Debbie Wasserman Schultz uh has gone so far to hire an outside law firm to make sure they don't see what's on a laptop that was found connected to this investigation.
+We know that Debbie Wasserman Schultz has gone so far to hire an outside law firm to make sure they don't see what's on a laptop that was found connected to this investigation.

-Uh and and we know that uh his wife fled the country, and you know, she's not coming back when her arraignment date is set, she's not gonna show up and she's gonna become a fugitive, and they've got an early trial date on Friday, so we're gonna see what happens there, not a trial date, excuse me, the preliminary hero.
+And we know that his wife fled the country, and she's not coming back when her arraignment data said she's not going to show up and she's going to become a fugitive.

-Stay right there.
+Well, stay right there.

-We're gonna delve deeper into this.
+We're going to delve deeper into this.

-Well, he thinks he seems to think it is.
+Well, he seems to think it is.

-Ten Eastern tonight.
+10 Eastern tonight.

-Mainstream media has been ignoring, I think, one of the biggest scandal stories of all time, and that is Debbie Wasserman Schultz and her IT guy that clearly was overpaid, clearly double billed, clearly had people working for him that weren't qualified.
+Mainstream media has been ignoring, I think, one of the biggest scandal stories of all time, and that is Debbie Wasserman Schultz and her IT guy that clearly was overpaid, clearly double-billed, clearly had people working for him that weren't qualified.

 Did you read that piece?